elchs/LetoDBf/Readme.txt

  no more IPaddress:port prefix more.
 This is a hint for experienced LetoDB users to think about.

  SET AUTOPEN ON off -- SET AUTORDER TO ( 0 - x ):
- With connecting the server, the server defaults will be applied to the client.
-These change beforehand done changes at them.
-Defaults for server can be changed in letodb.ini.
- About changes after establishing a connection the server must be informed. this is done by using the SET commands, which are translated by '#include leto_std.ch' into Leto_Set() function call.
+ Use these commands or Leto_Set() to change settings -- they do the same as Set(), but also inform the server about changes what is very important. !
+Never use Set() for these two settings !
+ FYI: the commands are translated in leto_std.ch to Leto_Set().
 This include file is automatically bound by using the "letodb.hbc" hbmk2 file.

       5.2 Filters